Adding Trivy Scans to Our CI Pipeline

 flask==3.0.0

-After updates, we still had 3 HIGH vulnerabilities in system packages that didn't have patches yet.
-These were in:
+After all the updates, 3 HIGH vulnerabilities remained in system packages with no patches yet:

-For these, we documented them and added exceptions to Trivy:
+For these, I documented them and added exceptions:

 # .trivyignore